-Actual revenues and other financing sources were \$809,530 or 0.90% more than budgeted amounts and actual expenditures and other financing uses were \$3,755,454 or 4.25% less than budgeted amounts resulting in a net positive variance of \$4,564,984.
-Major budgetary highlights for 2021-2022 are as follows:
+Actual revenues and other financing sources were \$11,759,962 or 13.78% more than budgeted amounts and actual expenditures and other financing uses were \$1,153,994 or 1.38% more than budgeted amounts resulting in a net positive variance of \$10,605,968.
+Major budgetary highlights for 2022-2023 are as follows:

-- Local sources were \$1,470,526 more than budget due to better than expected collections in real estate taxes, earned income taxes, realty transfer taxes, which was indicative of a positive local economy. - State sources were more than budgeted amounts by \$1,466,562 was largely due to higher than budgeted subsidy for retirement reimbursements from the state. - Federal sources were less than budgeted amounts by \$1,282,582 due to not spending budgeted ESSER funds. - Total instructional expenditures were \$3,726,449 less than budget due to less than expected salaries and wages and related benefits in part due to unfilled positions. - Total instructional staff services were \$529,219 less than budget due to than less than expected expenditures for salaries and wages and supplies. - Total student transportation services were \$364,614 more than budget due to higher than budgeted costs for fuel. - Facilities acquisition, construction and improvement services were \$1,060,642 more than budgeted and transfers in from the Capital Projects Fund were \$1,447,582 more than budgeted for a net positive variance of \$386,940.
-Transfers in represent the reimbursement of facilities acquisition construction and improvement services expenditures from the issuance general obligation bond proceeds. - Budgeted long-term debt within the General Fund was not needed as a result of the issuance of general obligation bonds within the Capital Projects Fund to fund current year capital projects.
+- Local sources were \$1,229,809 more than budget due to better than expected collections for earned income taxes and higher investment income than expected due to increasing interest rates. - State sources were more than budgeted amounts by \$3,848,887 was largely due to higher than expected appropriations for state basic education and special education subsidies. - Federal sources were more than budgeted amounts by \$6,678,131 due to expenditures of ESSER funding that was not budgeted for as well as a higher than budgeted Title I allocation. - Total instructional expenditures were \$2,362,787 less than budget due to less than expected salaries and wages and related benefits in part due to unfilled positions. - Total instructional staff services were \$2,216,894 more than budget due to unbudgeted expenditures for ESSER grant purchases of technology and equipment. - Facilities acquisition, construction and improvement services were \$665,847 more than budgeted due to more expenditures than budgeted for ESSER HVAC renovation projects.